A/UX 3.0 installation

 gloriously eschewed.
 Go to Settings, Booting.
 Pick "custom command" and

-change the fsck command to cat /etc/motd.
-Change
+change the fsck

-the launch command to launch -v so you have a
+command to launch -v

 better idea what's going on.
 Save the settings.
+(In future,

 Boot with Command-B. This first boot will rebuild the kernel according to